scfj/jpava/README.md

 # jpava
-Let you search text among all fields in a pretty way.
+Lets you search text among all fields in a pretty way.

 ## Installation